Boemska/h54s/README.md

 _Note: You may notice that while the process differs, the code is exactly the same for both SAS Viya and SAS v9. **The design of H54S ensures that all applications built with it are portable between SAS v9 and SAS Viya, with no changes in code required to deploy or promote applications across the two platforms**_

-### SAS Viya

 1. Copy the `sasautos` directory to your SAS server. **On Viya** this is your Compute Server node, **on SAS v9** this is your Application Server context (e.g. SASApp) compute node.
-In this example we copied it to `/pub/sasautos` on the compute node filesystem.
+In this example we copied it to `/pub/apps/h54s/sasautos` on the compute node filesystem.

 2. Register a new back-end code object. **On Viya** this is a File of type Job Definition, and can be registered through the SASJobExecution WebApp (`https://[yourViyaServer]/SASJobExecution/`). **On SAS v9** this is a Stored Process and can be registered through SAS Management Console or Enterprise Guide.
 In both cases you'll be registering the code object to a SAS folder that you have permission to write to.
-In both Viya and v9, I created mine in my user's `My Folder` location and called it `myFirstService`:
+In both Viya and v9, I created mine in my user's `My Folder` location ("chris") and called it `myFirstService`:

 3. Edit the code for the newly registered code object, and register the following code: